-Fledging: Both parents tend the young, who leave the nest in about 17 days.
+Fledging: Both parents tend to the young, who leave the nest in about 17 days.

-Status in Tennessee: The Golden-crowned Kinglet is a locally common breeding bird in East Tennessee, and a common winter resident across the state.
-Migrants and wintering birds arrive in the fall starting in early October and depart by mid-April.
+Status in Tennessee: The Golden-crowned Kinglet is a locally common breeding bird in East Tennessee and a common winter resident across the state.
+Migrants and wintering birds arrive in the fall starting in early October and departing by mid-April.